pjotrp/once-only/README.md

 [![Build Status](https://secure.travis-ci.org/pjotrp/once-only.png)](http://travis-ci.org/pjotrp/once-only)

 Relax with PBS!
+Relax when running a pipeline.

 No worries about running jobs concurrently from the command line (also on multi-core).
-Once-only is inspired by the Lisp once-only function, which wraps another function and calculates a result only once, based on the same inputs.
-Simply prepend your command with once-only:
+Once-only is inspired by the Lisp once-only function, which wraps another function and calculates a result only once if the inputs have not changed.

+To run once-only on the command line, simply prepend your command with 'once-only':

 When running